yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

 #### Task 3.1: Prepare the app environment

-In this exercise, you'll use a simple Python or Microsoft C# app to generate images by calling the REST API.
-You'll run the code in the cloud shell console interface in the Azure portal.
+In this task, you will use a simple Python or C# app to generate images by calling the REST API and run the code in the Cloud Shell console interface within the Azure portal.

 1. In the [Azure portal](https://portal.azure.com?azure-portal=true), select the **[>_]** (*Cloud Shell*) button at the top of the page to the right of the search box.
 A Cloud Shell pane will open at the bottom of the portal.